 Lucky Lab Coffee Co. buys its beans from Third Coast Coffee, a local roaster in South Austin that only imports Fair Trade and organic coffee.
 From there, the baristas brew up inspired seasonal menus.
 During a recent visit, I savored an orange bergamot sweet cream latte, one of 13 options on the fall menu.

-The 2023/24 winter menu features a campfire sweet cream latte, a ginger spice latte, and a blood orange clove latte.
+Past winter menus have featured a campfire sweet cream latte, a ginger spice latte, and a blood orange clove latte.
 All the syrups, sauces, and sweet creams are crafted in-house.
 Plus, they make their pastries.
 The chai chocolate chip cookie I tried was excellent.
 As the name and logo suggest, this is the perfect place to bring a dog.

 East Austin